Floer theory and flips: Associahedra

 See Figure \ref{cutfig2}.

 The image of $w_{12}, w_{21}$ in the space $S$ is the {\em nodal point}.
-A nodal disk with multiple nodes is obtained by repeating this process with $S_1$ a nodal disk with fewer nodes.
-For an integer $n \ge 0$ a {\em nodal disk with $n+1$ boundary markings} is a nodal disk $S$ equipped with a finite ordered collection of points $\ul{x} = (x_0,\ldots,x_n)$ on the boundary, disjoint from the nodes, in counterclockwise cyclic order around the boundary.
-An $(n+1)$-marked nodal disk is stable if each component has at least three special (nodal or marked) points.
-The moduli space of $(n+1)$-marked stable disks forms a compact cell complex, which is yet another geometric realization of the associahedron.
-More generally one can allow interior markings $z_1,\ldots, z_n \in \on{int}(S)$ in the definition of marked nodal disks, and so that converging interior markings bubble off onto sphere components.
-A nodal disk with a single interior node is defined similarly to that of a boundary node, except in this case $S$ is obtained by gluing together a nodal disk $S_1$ with a holomorphic marked sphere $S_2$ is a holomorphic sphere and $w_{12}, w_{21}$ are points in the interior.
-A nodal disk with interior markings arises from a nodal genus zero curve equipped with an anti-holomorphic involution with non-empty fixed point set by taking the quotient by the involution (see \cite{charest:clust}); the components meeting the fixed point set give rise to disk components while the components disjoint from the fixed point set give rise to sphere components in the quotient.
-Similarly, markings in the fixed point set give rise to boundary markings while markings disjoint from the fixed point set give rise to interior markings.
+A nodal disk $S$ with multiple nodes $w_{ij}, i,j \in \{ 1,\ldots, k\}, i \neq j$ is obtained by repeating this construction \eqref{glueS} with $S_1,S_2$ nodal disks with fewer nodes, and $w_{12}, w_{21}$ distinct from the previous nodes.
+For an integer $n \ge 0$ a {\em nodal disk with $n+1$ boundary markings} is a nodal disk $S$ equipped with a finite ordered collection of points $\ul{x} = (x_0,\ldots,x_n)$ on the boundary $\partial S$, disjoint from the nodes, in counterclockwise cyclic order around the boundary $\partial S$. \item {\rm (Stable nodal disks)} An $(n+1)$-marked nodal disk $(S,\ul{z})$ is {\em stable} if each component $S_v$ has at least three special (nodal or marked) points.
+The moduli space of $(n+1)$-marked stable disks forms a compact cell complex, isomorphic as a cell complex to the associahedron from Stasheff \cite{st:ho}. \item {\rm (Sphere components and interior markings)} A {\em holomorphic sphere} is a complex surface biholomorphic to the projective line $S^2 \cong \P^1$.
+We allow sphere components $\P^1 \cong S_v \subset S$ and interior markings $z_1,\ldots, z_n \in \on{int}(S)$ in the definition of marked nodal disks $S$.
+A nodal disk $S$ with a single interior node $w \in S$ is defined similarly to that of a boundary node by using the construction \eqref{glueS}, except in this case $S$ is obtained by gluing together a nodal disk $S_1$ with a holomorphic marked sphere $S_2$ with $w_{12}, w_{21}$ points in the interior $\on{int}(S)$. \llabel{glueI} \end{enumerate} \end{definition}

+A combination of the above constructions involves both trees and disks, as in Oh \cite{oh:fl1}, Cornea-Lalonde \cite{cl:clusters}, Biran-Cornea \cite{bc:ql}, and Seidel \cite{seidel:genustwo}.
+A {\em treed disk} $C$ is obtained from a nodal disk $S$ by replacing each node $w$ with a (possibly broken) edge $e$ of some length $\ell(e)$ and $b(e) \ge 0$ breakings; that is, by replacing $w$ with two copies $w_{12}, w_{21}$ and gluing to the endpoints of $T_e$.
+We also allow a (possibly broken) edge $e$ with no disks in which case $C \cong \R$ has two semi-infinite edges $e_+,e_-$ and an arbitrary number of breakings $b(e)$.
+Let $\Gamma(C)$ be the {\em combinatorial type} of $C$, equal to the combinatorial type of the nodal disk $S$ but equipped with the additional data of a number of breakings $b: \Edge(C) \to \Z_{\ge 0}$.
+Thus a treed disk $C$ consists of a surface part